Speakers

 • Spotlight vs. Text Ads – “We’ve been noticing a shift towards showing more spotlight ads and fewer text ads; we’re also seeing much higher click through rates on those spotlight ads versus text ads.”

-• Mastering LinkedIn’s Ad Library – “They have an ad library where you can go and have a sneak peek at all your competitors’ ads to see what they’re doing and what ads they’re running.”
+• Mastering LinkedIn’s Ad Library – “They have an ad library where you can get a sneak peek at all your competitors’ ads to see what they’re doing and what ads they’re running.”

 • Strategic Placement Management – “If you are doing a lot of advertising on LinkedIn, you definitely should be mindfully managing where your brand placements are.”